larq/compute-engine/docs/build_arm.md

 First configure Bazel using the instructions [here](build.md#configure-bazelrc).

-To cross-compile the LCE example application for ARM architectures, the bazel target needs to be built with the `--config=rpi3` (32-bit ARM) or `--config=aarch64` (64-bit ARM) flag.
-For example, to build the example application for 64-bit ARM systems, run the following command from the LCE root
+To cross-compile the LCE example for ARM architectures, the bazel target needs to be built with the `--config=rpi3` (32-bit ARM) or `--config=aarch64` (64-bit ARM) flag.
+For example, to build the example for 64-bit ARM systems, run the following command from the LCE root
 directory:
 ```bash
 bazel build \